Societe Generale Historical Archives: a rich and diverse heritage

 In 2015, Societe Generale joined forces with various banking archive departments, under the auspices of the Association des Archivistes Français, to organise an exhibition on the First World War.

-This roaming exhibition will be presented at the National Archives’ Pierrefitte-sur-Seine site from 31 August to 26 September 2015.
+This roaming exhibition will be presented at Crédit du Nord's site in Lille (France) from 2 to 20 November 2015.

 Find out our history through this poster collection